Job Inquiry Letters: How to Write & Send Them (+Examples)

 Dear [Contact Name],

-I’ve been employed in the [company’s industry] industry for [number of years] years now, and am currently interested in applying my skills and experience in new and creative ways.
-I believe that my unique skill set can be of real value to [company name], and help to fuel its continued success for years to come.
+I’ve been employed in the [company’s industry] industry for [number of years] years and am currently interested in applying my skills and experience in new and creative ways.
+I believe that my unique skill set can be of real value to [company name] and help fuel its continued success for years to come.

 It would be my great honor to meet with you to discuss potential job openings and career opportunities at [company name] and how my skills might benefit the firm.
 I am prepared to provide any other details you might need in anticipation of such a visit.